Chattanooga Daycare Negligence Lawyer

 If we take the case, we get to work.

-- Failure to Create a Safe Environment: Daycares must maintain clean, hazard-free spaces, including secure play areas and properly maintained equipment.
+Failure to Provide a Secure Environment: Daycares should maintain clean, secure environments, such as safeguarded play areas and clean equipment.

-- Failure to Supervise (Inadequate Supervision): Staff members must closely monitor children at all times to prevent accidents, fights, or exposure to dangerous situations.
+Failure to Supervise (Insufficient Supervision): Children must be supervised by staff at all times to prevent accidents, fights, or contact with hazardous situations, materials, or persons.

-Physical Abuse: Any form of physical harm inflicted by daycare staff or tolerated within the facility is a serious violation of a child’s rights and safety.
+Physical Abuse: Any form of physical harm caused by or permitted by the daycare staff is a gross abuse of a child’s rights and well-being.

 Signs of Daycare Abuse